 GRPC technological prototype An SDHCAL prototype fulfilling the efficiency, robustness and the compactness requirements of the future PFA-based leptonic collider experiments [19] was built.
 48 cassettes as the one described above were built.
 They fulfilled a stringent quality control.
 It is worth mentioning that 10500 HR ASICs were produced and tested using a dedicated robot for this purpose.
 The yield was found to be higher than 92%.
-The ASICs were then fixed on the PCBs to make a 1m and itself fixed on the cassette cover once successfully tested.
+The ASICs were then fixed on the PCBs to make a 1m2 and itself fixed on the cassette cover once successfully tested.
 The cassettes were inserted in a self-supporting mechanical structure that was conceived and built in collaboration with the Spanish group of CIEMAT.
 The structure is made of Stainless Steel plates of 1.5 cm each.
 The plates were machined to have an excellent flatness and well controlled thickness.
 The flatness of the plates was measured using a laser-based interferometer system.
 It was found that the flatness of the plates are less than 500 microns.
 This results guarantees that for the SDHCAL V structure proposed for ILD, a tolerance of less than 1mm is achievable.
 The prototype construction lasted less than 6 months.
 A commissioning test at CERN in 2011 allowed to understand the whole system behavior.
 In April 2012 the prototype was exposed to pion, muon, electron beams of both the PS and the SPS of CERN Figure (5.22).
-Power-pulsed mode was applied to the whole prototype using the beam cycle structure (0.3 ms time duration for the PS beam and 9 s for the SPS beam every 45s).
 The data were collected continuously in a triggerless mode.
 Figure 5.23 shows the efficiency (left) and pad multiplicity (right) of the prototype's GRPC chambers measured using the muon beam.
 Figure 5.24 shows a display of two events collected in the SDHCAL.
 One is a produced by a pion interaction (left) and the other by an electron interaction (right).

 The SDHCAL prototype results obtained with a minimum data treatment (no grain correction) show clearly that excellent linearity and good resolution [21] could be achieved on large energy scale as can be shown in Figure 5.25 where results obtained in two different beam lines are obtained using the same detector configurations.
 Useless to mention that the high granularity of the SDHCAL allows one to study thoroughly the hadronic showers topology and to improve on the energy resolution by, among others, separating the electromagnetic and the hadronic contribution.
-The separation between close-by showers will also get big benefit thanks to the high granularity on the one hand and to to the very clean detector response ( < 1 Hz/cm2) on the other hand.
-The results obtained with the the SDHCAL [22] confirm the excellent efficiency of such separation thanks to the SD-
+The separation between close-by showers will also get big benefit thanks to the high granularity on the one hand and to the very clean detector response (< 1 Hz/cm2) on the other hand.
+The results obtained with the the SDHCAL [22] confirm the excellent efficiency of such separation thanks to the SDHCAL performance.
+In addition, the high-granularity of the SDHCAL allows to extract the track segments of hadronic showers in a very efficient way [23].
+The track segments (Figure 5.26) are then used to study the detector behavior in-situ.
+This is a simple but powerful control and calibration tool for a running calorimeter.